amazon-ion/ion-docs/_books/ion-1-1/src/macros/defining_macros.md

 |   `+`    |  one-or-more values |

 If no modifier is specified, the parameter's cardinality will default to exactly-one.
-An `exactly-one` parameter can only accept a single expression as its argument.
+An `exactly-one` parameter will always expand to a stream containing a single value.

 Parameters with a cardinality other than `exactly-one` are called _variadic parameters_.